foonathan/array/README.md

 **Q: It breaks when I do this!**

 A: Don't do that.
-And file an issue (or a PR, I have 5 other projects...).
+And file an issue (or a PR, I have too many other projects...).

 **Q: This is awesome!**